-At our office, we then use a microscope to locate where the root canal systems enter the pulp ("the orifaces") and then clean out the root systems with flexible rotary files.
+At our office, we often use a microscope to locate where the root canal systems enter the pulp ("the orifaces") and then clean out the root systems with flexible rotary files.
+A CT Scan may be taken to map out the root canal system ahead of time.